 5 staycation ideas for this winter in Toronto

-Winter staycation ideas in Toronto are perfect when you've overextended yourself over the holidays and have to give up on the dream of a tropical vacation.
+Winter staycation ideas in Toronto are perfect for when you've overextended yourself during the holidays and have to give up on the dream of a tropical vacation.
 You might not be able to escape the cold outright, but if you cozy up at spa or stuff yourself at local restaurants, it'll feel like you've taken a break.

-Here are 5 staycation ideas for this winter in Toronto.
+Here's a series of staycation ideas for this winter in Toronto.

 It's the ultimate staycation idea.
-Find a hotel in the city and unwind for a weekend away from home.
-The only way to top this idea is to add an immersive spa experience to the package, which is precisely what you can do at the Shangri-La.
-The Wellness package includes access to the spa and health club, a 45 minute Hammam Gommage treatment for two, a yoga class, and breakfast.
+Book a weekend off from all responsibilities and hit the spa.
+To really splurge, book yourself into a luxury hotel with a spa package and let your cares melt away as the snow piles up outside.

+Sometimes the simplest escapes are the best.
+What better way to get some R&R in your city than by booking yourself into a brand new hotel.
+You can immerse yourself in the luxurious surroundings of the Bisha Hotel on King West or head to the east side to check out the beautifully restored Broadview Hotel, both have great dining options.

+Here's an easy staycation that can be a blast: book yourself into a downtown hotel and go explore the city as a tourist.
+Come January, you can check out the new Bentway skating trail, the Distillery Light Festival, Winter at Ontario Place, or the wildly hyped Yayoi Kusama show at the AGO.

+Pick a major European destination like Paris and organize your day around eating and drinking at Toronto cafes, bakeries and restaurants devoted to the region.
+It'd be cinch to do this breakfast to dinner routine for Italian destinations as well, including new restaurants.

-The Don Valley is every bit the winter wonderland come January.
-If you need to escape the city but don't have time to travel, use the Westin Prince hotel at York Mills and Leslie as your basecamp to explore the Don's network of trails.
+The Don Valley is every bit a winter wonderland come January.
+Use the Westin Prince Hotel as your basecamp to explore the Don's network of trails.
 You can hike or snowshoe, but you can also cycle now that fat bikes are available at the Brick Works.
-Skip the hotel if you're on a budget.

-There's so much talk about the food scene in Markham, but it can be difficult to make much of a dent in sampling it all for Toronto folks without a car.
-Book yourself in at a central hotel and let loose at amazing lunch spots, cheap eats, Chinese staples, and Scarborough-Markham border destinations like Fishman Lobster Clubhouse.
-You could devote most of a day exploring the wonderful world of the Pacific Mall.

-Tucked between tall buildings on Yonge just south of Colborne St. is the Hotel Victoria, one of the city's oldest dating back to 1909.
-This is a boutique hotel that's surprisingly reasonable in the heart of downtown Toronto.
-From here, you can hit up tourist spots that don't suck, check out some of Toronto's new shopping destinations, or just cozy up in your room.

-If your idea of a staycation is more adventurous and experiential than hunkering down in a hotel room, pick a major European destination like Paris and organize your day around eating and drinking at Toronto cafes, bakeries and new restaurants devoted to the region.
-It'd be cinch to do this breakfast to dinner routine for Italian destinations as well, including our newest restaurant offerings.

 Join the conversation Load comments